danijel-nik/trpc-chat/README.md

-- This project (api-server and client) configured by `npx create-mf-app`.
+- This project (api-server and client) was configured by `npx create-mf-app`.

 - For parallel starts and dependencies installs, use package.json in root of this project - for workspaces the project must be private.